OscarNturibi/alx-low_level_programming/README.md

-C - argc, argv
+0x0D-preprocessor0 - Create a header file that defines a macro named SIZE as an abbreviation for the token 1024.
+1 - Create a header file that defines a macro named PI as an abbreviation for the token 3.14159265359.

-0 - Write a program that prints its name, followed by a new line.
+2 - Write a program that prints the name of the file it was compiled from, followed by a new line.

-1 - Write a program that prints the number of arguments you passed to it.
+3 - Write a function-like macro ABS(x) that computes the absolute value of a number x.

-2 - Write a program that prints all arguments it receives.

-3 - Write a program that multiply two numbers.